Using Dotfuscator Community Edition with Xamarin

 You will need to register your copy of Dotfuscator Community Edition to enable the command line interface.
-You can do that by launching the Dotfuscator GUI via the "PreEmptive Protection - Dotfuscator" command on Visual Studio's Tools menu.
+You can do that by launching the Dotfuscator GUI via the "PreEmptive Protection - Dotfuscator" command on Visual Studio's Tools menu (if you do not see this option, see these instructions for Visual Studio 2015 and these instructions for Visual Studio 2017).
 If this is your first time running it, you will be asked to accept the EULA, then you will be prompted to register.
 You can also register at any time by selecting the "Register Product" command from the Help menu.

 Once your copy is registered, run the command line interface to verify that it is enabled.
 It is typically located here: